obzenner/archy/arch.md

 - No PII or secrets in prompts; redact sensitive paths and code
 - Clear errors and non-zero exit on partial failures
 - Compatibility with enterprise macOS controls and EDR
+- [Updated] Enforce temp isolation and cleanup for all intermediate artifacts

 ## DESIGN